Apprenticeships and Structured Training Programs

 Are you a full-time college student working on an undergraduate or graduate degree relevant to occupational areas at Colorado Springs Utilities?
 Are you excited about obtaining your degree and entering the “real-world” of work?
 Are you prepared?
 Do you have any experience yet?
 Savvy students like you are gaining this experience through internships.

-At Colorado Springs Utilities an intern is defined as a college student currently enrolled on a full-time basis (12 or more credit hours for undergraduate students – 6 or more credit hours for graduate students) with a minimum 2.5 GPA hired into an internship related to his/her field of study.
+At Colorado Springs Utilities an intern is defined as a college student currently enrolled on a part-time or full-time basis in an accredited degree program with a minimum 2.5 GPA hired into a temporary nonexempt position for an internship related to his/her field of study.
 Colorado Springs Utilities internships are paid positions and provide valuable service to the organization.
 Through an internship with Colorado Springs Utilities, you can expect to utilize knowledge gained through your course of study in a real-world setting as you participate in meaningful projects and tasks contributing to your success.

 Most interns at Colorado Springs Utilities work 40 hours per week during the summer months although some internships may extend into the school year on a part-time basis.
-At times, internships are set up as part-time during the school year to coincide with business needs.
-Regardless, all internships are located in Colorado Springs or nearby surrounding areas so interns must be prepared to reside within the area.
-Colorado Springs Utilities does not provide any relocation assistance for interns.
+At times, internships are set up as part-time during the school year, with a minimum of 10 hours per week to a max 20 hours per week to coincide with business needs.
+Regardless, all internships are located in Colorado Springs or nearby surrounding areas so interns must be prepared to reside within the area, nor are we able to provide any relocation assistance for interns.

-Internship disciplines vary however the majority focus on the following areas:
+Internship disciplines vary with the majority being in the following areas:

 How to Apply for an Internship

-Summer internships are usually posted between February and April each spring for the following summer.
-All internships are posted on our careers page at: jobs.csu.org and on the career sites of relevant colleges and universities across Colorado.
+Summer internships are usually posted between January and February each spring for the coming summer.
+All internships are posted on our careers page at: jobs.csu.org and on the career sites of relevant colleges and universities across Colorado and the United States.
 However, internships are typically posted for only a short period so be sure you check the website frequently to see if anything is posted.
-If you meet the criteria of an intern and are interested in receiving notifications when a vacancy is available, we recommend you set up a job alert.
+Or, if you meet the criteria of an intern and are interested in receiving automated notifications when a vacancy is available, we recommend you set up a job alert.
 Please note that specific qualifications are included in each job posting and you must apply online for a specific internship position in order to be considered.
 To set up a job alert follow these instructions:

 High School Programs

 Colorado Springs Utilities offers the School To Employment Program (STEP) for talented high school students.
 STEP is a partnership with local high schools which focuses on high school students, 16 years or older, interested in gaining exposure to the business side of Colorado Springs Utilities.
-STEP allows students to gain work-related training in order to prepare for the workplace after graduation.
-The STEP Program provides the opportunity to apply concepts learned in the academic environment to job-related, hands-on experiences in the work setting.
+STEP allows students to gain practical, hands-on work experience and career exposure in order to make a more informed decision on possible careers and education pursuits after graduation.

 What is STEP?